-My substantive research interests address the development of materials and resources for use in real-world settings and includes considerations regarding the value of interaction in education (who is working with whom and how can it contribute to learning).
+My substantive research interests address the development of materials and resources for use in real-world settings and includes considerations regarding the value of interaction in education (who is working with whom and how can it contribute to learning and experience).

 I have a broad background in psychology and have received specific training in research methods in psychology.
 Research to date has included pupil-teacher interaction and group work in Science and English classrooms and has expanded to include outdoor learning.
 These projects have been conducted within a variety of settings, including primary and secondary schools, pre-schools, nature kindergartens and botanic gardens; using experimental and observational methodologies.
 Within each project the development of materials was a central component of the wider project.
 Recent research has included a focus on minority language education, including the assessment of language related cognitive processes, such as reading, with children who are becoming bilingual.